january3/Bioinformatics/Test/questions_catalogue.md

   * What are orthologs and paralogs?
   * What is neofunctionalisation and subfunctionalisation?
   * What is the relationship between amino acid similarity and substitution rate?
+  * What is natural selection?
+What are the three conditions for the natural selection to occur?
+  * What are the three main mechanisms of evolution according to the modern synthesis?
+  * Is genetic drift stronger for larger or for smaller populations?
+  * What is positive and negative selection?
+  * How can you detect evolutionary pressure in sequences?
+  * What is a distance matrix?
+How can you use it in phylogenetic reconstructions?
+  * Can you tell whether two trees have identical topology?
+  * What is a rooted / unrooted tree?

  4. Structure of genes and proteins
   * What is genetic code?
 How many different genetic codes are there?